ccutter270/clueless/README.md

 - Accusation disproof function should only show close button if nothing to disprove (check rules if you have to disprove something)

+- Disable suggest button unless you were moved to a room by another player -

 ### Known Bugs

 - Figure out how to do the validation on the location part of the form for accuse logic